Community Care Expansion (CCE) Preservation Program

-- $107 million has been appropriated for Operating Subsidy Payments (OSP) to cover potential or projected operating deficits in existing residential adult and senior care facilities so they can avoid closure, and
+• Operating Subsidy Payments (OSP): $107 million has been appropriated to cover potential or projected operating deficits in existing residential adult and senior care facilities so they can avoid closure.

-- $142.5 million has been appropriated for Capital Project (CP) funding to allow facilities to make essential physical repairs or necessary upgrades to avoid closure or make the facility compliant with licensing standards.
+• Capital Project (CP): $142.5 million has been appropriated to allow facilities to make essential physical repairs or necessary upgrades to avoid closure or make the facility compliant with licensing standards.

 CCE Preservation Program Funding Agreement